 There are a number of Phytophthora dieback organisations in Western Australia, including the DWG, the Dieback Consultative Council (DCC), Dieback Response Group (DRG) and the Centre for Phytophthora Science & Management (CPSM).
-Where necessary, JAH will consult with these organisations and dieback professionals to ensure that the most appropriate prevention and treatment methods are being applied at Jandakot Airport.
+JAH will generally seek expert advice direct from dieback consultants.
+However, where necessary, JAH will consult with these organisations and dieback professionals to ensure that the most appropriate prevention and treatment methods are being applied at Jandakot Airport.